lhajouji/aws-ccp/01-Value_Of_AWS_Cloud.md

 1. [Wavelength Zone](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-wavelength-zones)
     * A Wavelength Zone is an isolated zone in the carrier location where the Wavelength infrastructure is deployed.
 Wavelength Zones are tied to a Region.
     * A Wavelength Zone is a logical extension of a Region, and is managed by the control plane in the Region.
+    * Wavelength deploys standard AWS compute and storage services to the edge of telecommunication carriers' 5G networks
 1. [Global Edge Network](https://aws.amazon.com/cloudfront/features/?p=ugi&l=na&whats-new-cloudfront.sort-by=item.additionalFields.postDateTime&whats-new-cloudfront.sort-order=desc)
     * Amazon CloudFront peers with thousands of Tier 1/2/3 telecom carriers globally.
     * CloudFront is well connected with all major access networks for optimal performance, and has hundreds of terabits of deployed capacity.